December 20, 2019

 When establishing your typography rules, create a list of fallback fonts and pass them to engineers you’re working with.
 Fallback fonts are defined in CSS and will be used by the browser if the primary font cannot be accessed or when using font loading strategies that display secondary fonts while waiting for the files to download.

 Selecting a typeface that’s somewhat similar to your webfont will reduce layout shifts and jarring visual experience of Flash of Unstyled Text (FOUT).
 In case you’re curious and would like to see more examples of this behaviour, read Monica Dinulescu’s explainer on font loading.

 Having an understanding of how rendering text on the web affects user experience might change your design decision making in the future.
-You can make informed choices that will significantly increase performance scores.
+You can make informed choices that will significantly increase site speed scores.

-In the next article of the series, we’ll be discussing another critical aspect of designing for performance: working with raster and vector imagery.
+In the next article of the series, we’ll be discussing another critical aspect of designing for speed: working with raster and vector imagery.

 We will send you the latest site speed articles, tools, case studies and more, so you can become a better speed advocate.